peterwilliams97/twitter_bot/README.md

 In this example an F1 of 0.85 is reasonable but not great.
 The [precision](http://en.wikipedia.org/wiki/Precision_\(information_retrieval\)) of 0.86 means that 86% of the tweets predicted to be people tweeting about the paper cuts are so, and therefore that 14% are not.
 This is important.
 It means that 14% of the replies we make could be wrong.
-We calls these [false positives](http://en.wikipedia.org/wiki/Type_I_and_type_II_errors#False_positive_error).
+We call these replies [false positives](http://en.wikipedia.org/wiki/Type_I_and_type_II_errors#False_positive_error).

-We therefore run `do_classify.py -e` to see what these false positives are.
+We therefore run `python do_classify.py -e` to see what these false positives are.

       27    0.95: #ItHurts when I get a paper cut. :/ Those little cuts KILL!
      2115   0.98: @crimescript Sounds pretty nasty.
 The worst, medically, I face in my job is a paper cut :o) But then my job is dull &amp; not good book material